Admissions application deadlines

 - One copy of all transcripts from all institutions of higher education you have attended (for the department application, these do not have to be official transcripts).

 - Two formal letters of recommendation that attest to your qualifications and ability to complete a professional degree program in history.
 These letters should ideally come from university instructors, but if these are not available, another credible individual who can address your qualifications will be acceptable.
-Please have recommender place his/her letter in a sealed envelope, signed across the seal, and return it to you for submission with your application.
+Please have each recommender place his/her letter in a sealed envelope, signed across the seal, and return it to you for submission with your application.

 - One well-written, clear, and complete statement of purpose that attests to your qualifications and ability to complete a professional degree program in history.
 This statement should include your reasons for applying to the master’s program, your career objectives and an explanation of how the program will help you achieve them, your relevant professional training, experience, internships, or volunteer activities, and any non-academic skills, interests, and notable accomplishments that may be pertinent to your application.
+While there is not a page limit on this statement, the department encourages statements of approximately 500 words.

 - One academic writing sample.
 Our strong preference is for a history research paper that integrates primary and secondary source evidence.
 Please select a sample of 7 to 10 pages.
 You may give us a piece of a larger work.